jsucec03-arch/multi-agent-bias-mapping/README.md

 - distinguish signal from cognitive noise
 - map the limits of human understanding

+## Research Questions

+- How do different predefined bias models affect interpretation of identical inputs?
+- Can convergence across heterogeneous agents be used as a proxy for reduced interpretative distortion?
+- Which types of bias consistently introduce systematic error across domains?

+## Method (Conceptual)

+- Define 3–5 agents with distinct bias frameworks
+- Provide identical inputs (text, scenarios, decision problems)
+- Collect and compare outputs
+- Analyze:
+  - agreement rate
+  - divergence patterns
+  - consistency across different input types

 ## Motivation

 Human perception and reasoning are inherently biased.
 Current approaches in AI and cognitive science focus primarily on bias reduction, but do not provide a clear framework for understanding how different biases shape interpretation.

 This proposal explores the idea that controlled bias modeling may provide deeper insights than bias elimination.

+## Innovation

+Unlike standard approaches (bias reduction), this project:
+- explicitly models bias as a variable
+- compares multiple interpretative systems in parallel
+- identifies stable conclusions across conflicting perspectives

+## Related Fields

+- Multi-agent systems
+- AI interpretability
+- Cognitive bias modeling
+- AI alignment

 ## Potential Applications

 - AI alignment and interpretability
 - disinformation analysis
 - decision-making in complex systems
 - modeling human perception and error

 ## Status

-This is an early-stage conceptual idea.
+This is an early-stage conceptual research idea.
 There is currently no implementation.

-## Notes

-The goal of this project is not to define objective truth, but to better understand how different interpretative systems transform the same input into different outputs.

-## Josip Sučec
+## Author

-Independent concept proposal.
+Independent research concept (open for collaboration)